anishtr4/testreadmes/README.md

 #### `npm run ios`

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
-Alternatively you can open workspace file in xcode and run the project from there.
+Alternatively you can open workspace file in xcode and run the project from there make sure to run `npm start` before running it from xcode.

 ## Customizing App Icon